In this guide we will be looking at the Huna meditation and Huna healing techniques, some lesser-known but highly

 The History of Huna Healing Techniques

 In 1917 Max Freedom Long went to Hawaii, where he began working as an elementary school teacher.
 It was then that he first became interested in the religious practices of the Kahunas (2), spiritual advisers who were “keepers of the secret”.

 It was these Kahunas who would eventually give Max Freedom Long his theory of physics, which he wrote in his books.

 At first, however, none of the Kahuna’s would speak to Long, so he was unable to learn about the religion.

-He set down his discoveries in his first book, Discovering The Ancient Magic, published in 1936.
+He wrote his discoveries in his first book, Discovering The Ancient Magic, published in 1936.

 This work formed the foundations of his later (and best) books: